somewhattru123/nodejs-on-ec2-youtube/README.md

-# Node public repo Hello World subscribe to my channel , thank you, GOODBYE
+# Node public repo Hello World subscribe to my channel , thank you

 Simple node.js app that servers  "Welcome to CLOUD ASEEM  & Credit with Thanks to - A Monk in Cloud"

-Great for testing simple deployments on Cloud
+Great for testing simple deployments on Cloude

 ## Step 1: Install NodeJS and NPM using nvm
 Install node version manager (nvm) by typing the following at the command line.